GremlinAviation/GremlinScripts/docs/evac/setup.md

       - `name`: Zone name - MUST MATCH THE MISSION EDITOR'S NAME FOR THE ZONE EXACTLY!
       - `smoke`: Smoke color, taken from `trigger.smokeColor`
       - `side`: Coalition, taken from `coalition.side`

+- `winFlags`: Flags to tell the Mission Editor that one side or the other (or both!) has won
+  - Default: `{ 'GremlinEvacRedWin', 'GremlinEvacBlueWin' }`

+- `winThresholds`: The minimum percentage of evacuees that must be saved to win, per side
+  - Default: `{ 75, 75 }`